unity-idm/furms/python-agent/README.md

 ```

 # Running demo agent
-The demo agent has been develoyyped on top of the `furms` library and can be found in `demo-agent` directory.
+The demo agent has been developed on top of the `furms` library and can be found in `demo-agent` directory.
 Configure credentials by setting the following environmental variables:
 ```
 export BROKER_HOST=<broker-host>